-As disclosed in Note 2.1, the Company has adopted IFRS 16 on 1 January 2021.
-These lease payments have been recognized as ROU assets and lease liabilities on the balance sheet as at 31 March 2022, except for short-term and low value leases.
+As disclosed in Note 2.1, the Company has adopted IFRS 16 on 1st April 2023.
+These lease payments have been recognized as ROU assets and lease liabilities on the balance sheet [Note 6] as at 31 March 2024, except for short-term and low value leases.
+There were no operating lease commitments at 31st March 2024.